 #2.
 Guide in the Transition Phase of GST

-The transition phase of GST could include some important elements such as identification of eligible credits, modification of contracts/agreements, suggestions for modification of ERPs considering GST requirements, and training of vendors if necessary.
+The transition phase of GST could include some important elements, such as identification of eligible credits, modification of contracts/agreements, suggestions for modification of ERPs considering GST requirements, and training of vendors if necessary.
 If GST would be completely automated and there would be very little manual interaction, ERP deployment could very well be a separate service.

 #3.
 Training of Entities for Compliance with GST

 Before GST, there were a lot of hurdles for entities in implementing it.
-All departments for running a business entity like marketing, stores, and finance/accounts were in need to understand the basics of GST.
+All departments for running a business entity, like marketing, stores, and finance/accounts, were in need to understand the basics of GST.
 In this situation, CAs were the only professionals who could help them.

 #4.
 Business & Firm Consultant

-After GST implementation, CAs are working as business consultants following all the GST laws.
+After GST implementation, CAs are working as business consultants, following all the GST laws.
 Earlier, they were just working as tax consultants.
 Now CAs’ services are expanded as business structuring, tax advice, guiding on the development of SOP (standard operating procedures), etc.

 #5.
 Regular Review / Compliance Assistance of GST

-Before GST, CAs were able to review the compliance regularly for businesses to make sure the compliance is according to tax payments, availability of credits, etc. After GST implementation, compliance is the most significant for the assessee for all these elements including taking deductions.
+Before GST, CAs were able to review the compliance regularly for businesses to make sure the compliance is according to tax payments, availability of credits, etc. After GST implementation, compliance is the most significant for the assessee for all these elements, including taking deductions.
 It was an option to launch a similar method where a buyer had the opportunity to credit, but only on the condition of proper reflection of taxes by the seller and complete payment to the department by the seller.
 CAs have a better opportunity in this regard.

 #6.
-Compulsory Audit by CA’s or Cost Accountants
+Compulsory Audit by CAs or Cost Accountants

-Mandatory audit of books of account for all taxable individuals on completing a fixed turnover is provided under section 42 (4) of model GST law.
+Mandatory audit of books of account for all taxable individuals on completing a fixed turnover is provided under section 42 (4) of the Model GST law.
 Only CAs or Cost Accountants can manage these audits.
 This is under the control of the current VAT laws of most states.
 After the implementation, CAs could take the mandatory audits.

 #7.
 Dispute Avoidance and Resolution